 Distributor: IPG; also available through Baker & Taylor, Ingram, and other wholesalers.

-Individuals can order online, or contact your local, independent bookstore.
+Individuals can order online at Bookshop.org, or contact your local, independent bookstore.

 Booksellers, libraries, colleges/universities, gift shops, etc., can order through IPG.